Guide

 You can also source suppliers through third party marketplaces like Amazon, eBay, and Etsy.
 Search for your desired product and sort the results by price: lowest to highest for the cheapest deals.
 If you find a supplier you like the look of, research them online to see if you can set up a direct relationship.

-Another way you can find dropshipping suppliers is by purchasing from companies you believe to be dropshippers.
+Another way to find dropshipping suppliers is to buy from companies you think use dropshipping, then check who ships the order.
 When you receive the package, look up the return mailing address to see who their supplier is.

-Don’t overlook physical events and networking either.
+Physical events and networking can also help you meet potential suppliers.
 Attend industry trade shows to form personal relationships with potential suppliers, and negotiate deals in-person.

 Tips for contacting and negotiating with dropshipping suppliers